Fiona washes houses away, knocks out power in Canada

 A hurricane watch was issued for coastal expanses of Nova Scotia, Prince Edward Island and Newfoundland.

-Prime Minister Justin Trudeau decided to delay his trip to Japan for the funeral for assassinated former Prime Minister Shinzo Abe.
+“It is pretty devastating.
+The sad reality is the people who need information are unable to hear it.
+Their phones are not working, they don’t have power or access to the internet,” Houston said.

-“We of course hope there won’t be much needed, but we feel there probably will be,” Trudeau said.
-“Listen to the instructions of local authorities and hang in there for the next 24 hours.”
+Peter Gregg, President and CEO of Nova Scotia Power, said unprecedented peak winds caused severe damage.
+“In many areas, weather conditions are still too dangerous for our crews to get up in our bucket trucks,” Gregg said.
+He said about 380,000 customers remain without power as of Saturday afternoon.

 The U.S. hurricane center said Fiona had maximum sustained winds of 80 mph (130 kph) Saturday.
-It was moving across the Golf of St. Lawrence.
+It was moving across the Gulf of St. Lawrence.

 Hurricane-force winds extended outward up to 115 miles (185 kilometers) from the center and tropical storm-force winds extended outward up to 405 miles (650 kilometers).